-26. Smoking and Possession of Tobacco/Electronic Cigarettes/Nicotine Delivery Devices
+27. Smoking and Possession of Tobacco/Electronic Cigarettes/Nicotine Delivery Devices

 In accordance with the School Tobacco Control Act 128 of 2000, smoking in school or on school property is strictly prohibited, as well as the possession or use of any tobacco/nicotine-related product.
 Tobacco/nicotine includes a lighted or unlighted cigarette, cigar, pipe or other smoking product or material and smokeless tobacco/nicotine in any form.
-It is illegal in the state of Pennsylvania for minors under 18 years of age to purchase tobacco/nicotine.
+It is illegal in the state of Pennsylvania for minors under 21 years of age to purchase tobacco/nicotine.
 In Delaware Valley High School, smoking, use, or possession of tobacco/nicotine-related products, including e-cigarettes (i.e. vape pens, JUULs, Suorins, etc.), is not permitted anywhere in the school building, on school grounds or at bus stops.
-Additionally, the distribution, transfer, purchase, sale, or attempted transaction of tobacco/nicotine-related products, including e-cigarettes, is strictly prohibited.
+Additionally, the distribution, transfer, purchase, sale, or attempted transaction of tobacco/nicotinerelated products, including e-cigarettes, is strictly prohibited.
 This prohibition extends to all buses, vans, and other vehicles owned by, leased by, or under the control of the school district.
 The prohibition further extends to all school buildings, stadiums, bleachers or any other form of property owned by, leased by, or under the control of the school district.
 Smoking, use, or possession of tobacco/nicotine-related products, including e-cigarettes, is not permitted in cars parked on school grounds, nor is it permitted during any school activity, day or night.
-In addition to disciplinary action, students will be subject to monetary fines as imposed by the magistrate's office.
+In addition to disciplinary action, DV school police will be notified and students will be subject to monetary fines as imposed by the magistrate's office.
 These fines may be imposed for each incident.

-a) First offense - a two (2) day in-school suspension will be imposed, or greater action appropriate to the student's past disciplinary history in accordance with this policy will be taken.
+- a) First offense a two (2) day in-school suspension will be imposed, or greater action appropriate to the student's past disciplinary history in accordance with this policy will be taken.
 Students may be taken out of in-school suspension each day for a tobacco/nicotine cessation class, which is an education pertaining to the hazards of tobacco use.
-This class will be provided by either the Drug and Alcohol Prevention specialist or by the high school nurse (fines and court costs of \$225.00, or current levy).

-- b) Second offense -a two (2) day out-of-school suspension and a one (1) day in-school suspension will be imposed or a greater action appropriate to past disciplinary history in accordance with this policy will be taken.
+This class will be provided by either the Drug and Alcohol Prevention specialist or by the high school nurse - b) Second offense -a two (2) day out-of-school suspension and a one (1) day in-school suspension will be imposed or a greater action appropriate to past disciplinary history in accordance with this policy will be taken.
 During the in-school suspension, the student may be taken out for a more in-depth tobacco/nicotine cessation class and review of previous cessation attempt.
-This class will be provided by either the Drug and Alcohol Prevention specialist or by the high school nurse (fines and court costs of \$225.00, or current levy). - c) Third offense a five (5) day out-of-school suspension will be imposed or greater action appropriate to past disciplinary history in accordance with this policy will be taken (fines and court costs of \$225.00, or current levy). - d) Fourth offense A ten (10) day out-of-school suspension will be imposed or greater action appropriate to past disciplinary history in accordance with this policy will be taken (fines and court costs of \$225.00, or current levy).
+This class will be provided by either the Drug and Alcohol Prevention specialist or by the high school nurse. - c) Third offense a five (5) day out-of-school suspension will be imposed or greater action appropriate to past disciplinary history in accordance with this policy will be taken. - d) Fourth offense A ten (10) day out-of-school suspension will be imposed or greater action appropriate to past disciplinary history in accordance with this policy will be taken.

-27. Stealing/Theft
+28. Stealing/Theft